If you are looking for a crop that is easy to grow, consider cucumber. Moreover, companion planting may help it to thrive even better.

 Diseases can sometimes be passed from crop to crop through the air, via pests, or by water.
 However, you can treat them with natural remedies, but often the best option is the removal of the infected crops before they infect others.

 Cucumbers are ready to pick when they are firm and about 6 to 8 inches long or when they are medium to dark green and firm.
 If they are starting to turn yellow, it means the fruits have started to ripe.

 Picking them before they get too ripe signals the plant to continue producing.
 Also, morning is the best time to pick – before the sun hits the plants.

 Where to Buy Seeds

-By planning out your organic garden in advance, making sure to leave room for cucumber companion plants, you’re sure to have a successful growing season.
+By planning out your organic garden in advance, making sure to leave room for other helpful crops, you’re sure to have a successful growing season.

 You’ll possibly end up with a bigger harvest and a variety of other vegetables than you know what to do with.
 Fortunately, most people love cucumbers, so you can pass on the excess to your neighbors!